His briefing on Monday – The New York Times

 Religion and pandemic

-Religion is the comfort of the first resource for billions of people battling the coronavirus.
+Religion is a comfort to billions of people fighting the outbreak.
 "In times of difficulty, fear or panic," said an Egyptian pilgrim, "or do you think," How can God do this to us?
 "Or you run to Him for protection and guidance, so that it all makes sense."

 But community meetings, the cornerstone of so much religious practice, They are now a clear threat to public health.
-And religious fervor has led some people to cures that have no basis in science.

-Above, a woman pours water on a statue of the Buddha in Myanmar, where a leading Buddhist monk has said that a dose of one lime and three palm seeds would confer immunity to the virus.
+Above, a Buddhist temple in Myanmar.

 This is what is happening the most.